Fiery testimony from ex-LMPD chief on officer’s termination in Breonna Taylor case

 The contentious exchange went on for hours with Jaynes’ attorney, Thomas Clay, grilling Gentry on why she decided to fire Jaynes.

+“If she wants to rock and roll, let’s rock and roll,” Clay said.

 Gentry was told by the chair of the board to answer the questions directly.
-Clay accused Gentry of not following the law when she fired Jaynes.

 At issue is a line in the warrant that LMPD officers used to enter Taylor’s home the night they shot her dead last year.
 The line, written by Jaynes, indicated he verified through the US Postal Inspector that Taylor’s ex-boyfriend Jamarcus Glover was receiving packages at her home.
 Jaynes, it was later learned, relied on Sgt.
 Jon Mattingly to contact the US Postal Inspector.